Contactless credit cards are easy to use, efficient and safe. Decide now if one of these next-generation chip cards is right for you.

-As contactless credit cards begin flowing in the U.S., how do these next-generation chip cards work and what is different about them?
+Contactless credit cards are flowing in the U.S. now: How do these next-generation chip cards work and what is different about them?

 How do contactless cards work?

-You have to be within close proximity – roughly 3 inches – to the contactless-enabled credit card terminal for the radio antenna to pick up your card’s signal.
+You have to be within close proximity – roughly three inches – to the contactless-enabled credit card terminal for the radio antenna to pick up your card’s signal.

 How are contactless cards different from chip cards?